ColumnStore Architectural Overview

 User Modules are MariaDB Server instances configured to operate as a front-ends to ColumnStore.

-- The User Module is made up of the front end MariaDB Server instance and a number of processes specific to MariaDB ColumnStore that handle concurrency scaling.
-The storage engine plugin for MariaDB ColumnStore hands over the query to one of these processes which then further break down SQL requests, distributing the various parts to one or more Performance Modules to process the query.
-Finally, the User Module assembles all the query results from the various participating Performance Modules to form the complete query result set that is returned to the user.
+The server runs a number of additional processes to handle concurrency scaling.
+When a client queries the server, the storage engine passes the query to one of these processes, which then break down the SQL request and distributed the various parts to one or more Performance Modules to process the query and read from storage.
+The User module then collects the query results and assembles them into the result-set to return to the client.

-- MariaDB ColumnStore is extremely flexible with respect to the storage system.
-When running on premise, it can use either local storage or shared storage (e.g. SAN) to store data.
-In the Amazon EC2 environment, it can use ephemeral or Elastic Block Store (EBS) volumes.
-When data redundancy is required for a shared-nothing deployment, it is built to integrate with GlusterFS and the Apache Hadoop Distributed File System (HDFS).
-In the first alpha release only local storage, shared storage and EBS configuration have been tested.
-HDFS and GlusterFS testing will be done in future alpha releases.
+MariaDB ColumnStore is extremely flexible with the storage system.
+When running on premise, you can use either local storage (that is, the Performance Modules), or shared storage, (for instance, SAN), to store data.
+With Amazon EC2 environments, you can use ephemeral or Elastic Block Store (EBS) volumes.
+In situations where data redundancy is required for shared-nothing deployments, you can integrate it with GlusterFS.